CVLAB-Unibo/Unsupervised-Adaptation-for-Deep-Stereo/README.md

 Tool to create dataset with stereo pairs, ground-truth disparity and confidence

 + **/dispflownet-adaptation-release/models/DispNet_Adaptation_kitti_train/**:
-Contains solver and training procedure used to adapt DispNetCorrD1 on KITTI dataset
+Contains solver and training procedure used to adapt DispNetCorrD1 on KITTI dataset + get_weights.sh to download a caffemodel weights file for DispNetCorr1D adpated on Kitti2012 using Census and CCNN for 120000 step

 + **/dispflownet-adaptation-release/models/DispNet_Adaptation_ShadowOnTruck/**:
 Contains get_weights.sh to download a caffemodel weights file for DispNetCorr1D adapted on the challenging sequence "ShadowOnTruck"